Mitchell-Peck-Development/my-team-docs/accessing/register-a-user.md

 # Register a User

-By clicking the 'First time using the app?
+By tapping the 'First time using the app?
 Register here.' button on the Login page, you will be taken to a page prompting you for your first name and last initial.

 ![](../.gitbook/assets/user-registeruser)

-After entering your first name and last initial, click the 'Finish' button to be shown your new ID.
+After entering your first name and last initial, tap the 'Finish' button to be shown your new ID.
 You'll have 10 seconds to copy down your ID.
 We recommend screenshotting the new page or adding your ID to your notes.

 ![](../.gitbook/assets/user-registerusersuccess)